CenturyLinkCloud/PublicKB/Support/incident-updates.md

   <li>Have an open ticket in the CenturyLink Cloud support queue</li>
 </ul>
 <h3>CenturyLink Cloud status updates</h3>
 <p>The CenturyLink Cloud support and operations staff will provide updates in the open ticket regarding the issue.
-Ticket updates will be done in accordance with the ticket priority.
-More information about the ticket priority can be found here: &nbsp;https://www.ctl.io/knowledge-base/support/ticket-prioritization-matrix/</p>
+Ticket updates will be done in accordance with the [ticket priority](./ticket-prioritization-matrix.md)</p>

 <h3>Q &amp; A</h3>
 <div>